slaf-project/slaf/docs/index.md

 ## **Why SLAF?**

-_Single-cell datasets have scaled **2,000-fold** in less than a decade._
+!!! quote "_Single-cell datasets have scaled **2,000-fold** in less than a decade._"

-> A typical study used to have 50k cells that could easily be copied from object store to a SSD across the network.
+    A typical study used to have 50k cells that could easily be copied from object store to a SSD across the network.
 It could then be read entirely into memory and processed with in-memory operations.
 At the 100M-cell scale: network, storage, and memory become bottlenecks.

-_The analytic workload is stuck in in-memory single-node operations._
+!!! quote "_The analytic workload is stuck in in-memory single-node operations._"

-> Traditional bioinformatics workflows comprised cell and gene filtering, count normalization, visualization via PCA or UMAP, interactive cell typing, and statistical analysis of differential expression.
+    Traditional bioinformatics workflows comprised cell and gene filtering, count normalization, visualization via PCA or UMAP, interactive cell typing, and statistical analysis of differential expression.
 Today, we need to do all those things at **2000x the scale**.

-_New fundamentally different **AI-native workflows** have arrived._
+!!! quote "_New fundamentally different **AI-native workflows** have arrived._"

-> Unlike before, we want to:
+    Unlike before, we want to:

-> - Scale cell typing using nearest neighbor search on cell embeddings
+    - Scale cell typing using nearest neighbor search on cell embeddings
-> - Rank gene-gene relationships using nearest neighbor search on gene embeddings
+    - Rank gene-gene relationships using nearest neighbor search on gene embeddings
-> - Train transformer-like foundation models with efficient tokenization
+    - Train transformer-like foundation models with efficient tokenization
-> - Distribute workloads across nodes or GPUs by streaming random batches concurrently
+    - Distribute workloads across nodes or GPUs by streaming random batches concurrently

 _We need **cloud-native, zero-copy, query-in-place storage systems**, rather than maintaining multiple copies of massive datasets per embedding model, node or experiment while continuing to experience the endorphins of numpy-like sparse matrix slicing, and the scanpy pipelines we've built over the years._